 Other staff involved with the course are:

-Since the introduction of the course in 2008, our graduates have gone on to build their careers in a variety of sectors around the world in countries such as Japan, Norway, Indonesia, China, Kazakhstan, Italy, Netherlands and Taiwan.
+Since the introduction of the course in 2008, our graduates have gone on to build careers in a variety of sectors around the world.
 In doing so, they are contributing to the performance of a range of organisations including central government offices, public sector bodies such as the NHS and universities, IKEA Trading, Parabola Ltd (Consultancy), and BDO International.

-Senior executives from across the private, public and third sectors, as well as entrepreneurs, regularly engage with our postgraduate students, providing a practical perspective on contemporary business topics through a series of guest lectures and workshops.
-For example, the HSBC Stirling Management School's Business challenge, the University's business club, Strip Steele business game and a wide range of industry guest speakers.
+Senior executives from the private, public and third sectors, as well as entrepreneurs, engage throughout the year with our postgraduate students.
+This provides you with a practical perspective on contemporary business topics.
+In addition, we have a series of guest lectures and workshops which provide many networking opportunities.